-To what extent does the species of tree, chestnut (Castanea sativa) and oak (Quercus robur), affect the species diversity of fungi in Grove Wood at Flatford Mill?
+To what extent does the species of tree, chestnut (Castanea sativa) and oak (Quercus robur), affect the species diversity of

 To what extent does height above shore affect the percentage cover of Spartina alterniflora (cordgrass) at Holbrook Marsh?

 To what extent does the abundance of the detritus in open and closed systems in the Gibbonsgate Lake and the Millstream of Flatford Mill affect the levels of the detritivore, Lesser Water Boatmen (Corixa punctata)?